This country-specific Q&A provides an overview to intellectual property law in Israel.

 Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

 Any inventor or owner of an invention may file a patent application.
 The procedure for registration requires filing an application and paying the subsequent fees.
 Israel is a Paris Convention country; thus, an applicant can enjoy the right of priority from an earlier application filed in a Convention country within the prior 12 months.
 Alternatively, the application may be filed as a National Phase from a PCT Application.

 One who has a new and original design must submit an application form and drawings describing the protected design, a fee receipt, and a letter stating that the application is a new application for the sample.
-An examination of the examination reports will be required at the relevant time.
 The examination is a substantive examination.

 Any type of legal entity can register a trademark in Israel, including individuals.

 Once filed, a trademark application is examined within approximately 15 to 18 months.
 Under certain conditions, and provided an affidavit is submitted and the official fee is paid, the examination may be accelerated.
 Once an office action is issued, the response must be filed within three months.
 This deadline may be extended by up to eight months, while the examination of the application must be finalized within two years of the first office action.
 Both absolute and relative grounds apply in the examination of trademarks.
 Once accepted, the mark is published in the Trademarks Gazette for a period of three months.
 If no oppositions are filed, the mark is registered shortly thereafter.

 How long does the registration procedure usually take?

 The pendency period for patent applications at the Israeli Patent Office has decreased in the last few years.
 Currently, the registration procedure lasts about 3-4 years.